 Concerns about a Student’s Academic Success or Progress in a Course/Program?

-There are good reasons to submit an Early Warning alert.
+There are good reasons to submit an EAB Alert.
 Advisors can engage the student to identify strategies that can help the student be successful and get back on track.
 Additionally, other instructors also may have expressed concerns about the same student, so your feedback helps to connect the dots and create a fuller picture of what’s happening with the student.
+For more information about EAB Navigate and Alerts, click on the link below.

 Other Types of Concerns?